SailnMobula/stm32f3-discovery-quickstart/README.md

-# `cortex-m-quickstart`
+# `STM32F3DISCOVERY Quickstart`

-> A template for building applications for ARM Cortex-M microcontrollers
+> A template for building applications for the STM32F3DISCOVERY development board.

-This project is developed and maintained by the [Cortex-M team][team].
+This project is a fork of official cortex-m quickstart project, which is developed and maintained by the [Cortex-M team][team].

 ## Dependencies